Design and Sensitivity of the Radio Neutrino Observatory in Greenland (RNO-G): The RNO-G instrument design

 \subsection{Antennas}

-The inital downhole antenna designs are driven by the \SI{5.75}{''} diameter of the boreholes (ASIG drill \cite{ASIG}), with some modifications possible, if bigger boreholes are available (see Sect.~\ref{sec:summit}.
+The initial downhole antenna designs are driven by the \SI{5.75}{''} diameter of the boreholes (ASIG drill \cite{ASIG}), with some modifications possible, if bigger boreholes are available (see Sect.~\ref{sec:summit}.
 The vertically-polarized (Vpol) antennas will be a \textit{fat dipole} design (see Fig.~\ref{fig:antennas}) previously used in neutrino detection experiments, which have an azimuthally symmetric beam pattern and usable bandwidth ranging from 150-600 MHz \cite{rice03,Avva:2016ggs}.
-For horizontal polarization (Hpol), cylindrical \textit{tri-slot antennas} will be used.
+For horizontal polarization (Hpol), cylindrical \textit{tri-slot antennas} are considered.
 They are nearly azimuthally-symmetric in gain, with differences of less than 1~dB up to \SI{800}{MHz}, which corresponds to differences of less than 12\% in effective length.
 Only Vpol antennas are used for the trigger because the Hpol antennas inherently have narrower usable bandwidth than the fat dipoles, as shown in Fig.~\ref{fig:antennapattern}.
 With the current Hpol designs, there is enough overlap with the Vpol band to combine the signals for polarization reconstruction in analysis.
 Larger boreholes (RAID drill) will especially help improve the broadband characteristics of the Hpol antennas.
+It is under consideration to exchange the tri-slot design for 8'' quad-slot antennas, which will have a lower frequency turn-on and improved gain characteristics taking advantage of the larger allowed diameter.

 The surface component employs commercially available log-periodic dipole antennas (LPDAs, Create CLP-5130-2N), successfully used by the ARIANNA experiment.
 ARIANNA's extensive in-field experience with these antennas will significantly simplify calibration.
 Owing to the high gain allowed without the borehole constraints, the nine LPDAs arranged in various orientations (see Fig.~\ref{fig:layout}, right) will measure all polarization components with high-precision, and provide a clear separation of upgoing versus downgoing signals.
 Due to their size the LPDAs have the largest gain of all employed antennas and will provide the greatest frequency coverage for the detected signals.